5 years. Although I stopped counting a long time ago, except when my demarc date comes around, that is how long it has been.

-It is odd to think that 5 years sounds better than something else, and yet it, 5 years, sounds so much better than the product of 31,536,000 x 5 – the number of seconds since he passed away.
+It is odd to think that 5 years sounds better than something else and yet 5 years sounds so much better than the product of 31,536,000 x 5 – the number of seconds since he passed away.

-As much as I praise those, like Jackie Kennedy, who before me created the model of poise, grace, and dignity in the face of indescribable heartbreak, pain, and loss of love, loss of self, I often wish they had shown more of what I now know they felt, and I often wish I had not so wanted to emulate them.
+As much as I praise those like Jackie Kennedy who created the model of poise, grace, and dignity in the face of indescribable heartbreak, pain, loss of love, and loss of self, I often wish they had shown more of what I now know they felt, and I often wish I had not so wanted to emulate them.
 But, I understand the model.
 It, the grief you feel, is something difficult to share at a time in your life when you feel the most alone.
 The composure comes from the honor you hold and the respect you feel for a love just stripped from you; it also comes from shock.
-You do not have to be in the public’s spotlight to emulate the Jackie Kennedy model; the emulation comes without being summoned.
+You do not have to be in the public’s spotlight to emulate the Jackie Kennedy model, for the emulation comes without being summoned.
 If only one could have an inkling of what it feels like without having to experience it, then maybe it would not have to be felt as based on the model; maybe it would not have to be felt in silence.
-From those not touched, maybe there would come a fostering of true healing for those touched, rather than the impatience of not “getting over it and for not moving on from it.”
+From those not touched, maybe there would come a fostering of true healing for those touched, rather than the impatience of not “getting over” it and for not “moving on” from it.

-I differently define “getting over it and moving on.”
-I will never “get over” my husband’s death, but I have been able to “get over” many things about his death.
+I differently define “getting over” and “moving on.”
+I will never get over my husband’s death, but I have been able to get over many things about his death.
 I have gotten over not wanting to get out of bed to face another day without him and not wanting to acknowledge another day’s end by going to bed each night; of not being able to see the beauty of the rising and setting sun.
 I have gotten over not wanting to live without him; I have had no choice, and so I have lived.
 I have moved on from feelings of complete hollowness inside to finding great moments of pleasure and joy.
 I have moved on from completely hermitting from the living world; I have moved on to being able to join in with the living.
 I have moved on to finding ways to cope with it and to learning ways to manage it in my life.
 I have gotten over having to measure how life is lived according to another’s definition; I have moved on to accepting my choice to emulate, embrace, and find comfort in the “model.”
-I have made it to the milestone of defining for myself, “getting over it and moving on from it.”
+I have made it to the milestone of defining for myself, getting over it and moving on from it.

 © October 2006